-We choose WS-BPEL [11] as process specification language in our work.
-However, other process languages may be applicable as long as they support similar workflow patterns [12].
+We choose WS-BPEL as process specification language in our work.
 A WS-BPEL process is a container where relationships to external partners, process data and handlers for various purposes and, most importantly, the activities to be executed are declared.
 As an OASIS standard, it is widely used by enterprises.
-We use Nested Word Automata (NWA) [10] to
+We use Nested Word Automata (NWA) [11] to describe the underlying semantics of WS-BPEL and use them as a basis for our formal evaluation.
+We choose NWA because we need to model the nested structure of WS-BPEL syntax.
+While traditional finite state automata can be used for describing all possible states of messages, and their sending and receiving sequences, they lack the capability of describing nested structures of activities.